First-order integer-valued autoregressive processes with Generalized Katz innovations: Application to climate change

-Tables \ref{tab:pers1}-\ref{tab:pers2} report the marginal likelihood of the GLK-INAR(1) and Lagrangian Katz INAR(1) in columns GLK and LK respectively.
-We find evidence of a better fitting of the GLK-INAR(1) for some countries and variables, e.g. CC searches in India and CC and GW searcher in South Africa.
-In order to get further insights into the results, we study the relationship between the dynamic and dispersion properties of the series and the actual level of climate risk of the countries.
+Tables \ref{tab:pers1}-\ref{tab:pers2} in the Supplementary Material report the marginal likelihood of the GLK--INAR(1) and Lagrangian Katz INAR(1) in columns GLK and LK, respectively.
+We find evidence of a better fitting of the GLK--INAR(1) for some countries and variables, e.g. CC searches in India and CC and GW searches in South Africa.
+To get further insights into the results, we study the relationship between the dynamic and dispersion properties of the series and the actual level of climate risk of the countries.
 We consider the Global Climate Risk Index (CRI), which ranks countries and regions following the impacts of extreme weather events (such as storms, hurricanes, floods, heatwaves, etc.).
 The lower the index value, the larger the climate risk is.
-Following the values of the CRI for 2021, based on the events recorded from 2000 to 2019, our dataset includes some of the countries most exposed to the climate risk, such as Japan, Philippines, Germany, South Africa, India, Sri-Lanka and Canada \citep[see]{eckstein2021}.
+Following the values of the CRI for 2021, based on the events recorded from 2000 to 2019, our dataset includes some of the countries most exposed to climate risk, such as Japan, Philippines, Germany, South Africa, India, Sri Lanka and Canada \citep[see]{eckstein2021}.

-The left plot in Fig. \ref{fig:CRI} shows unconditional mean against the CRI.
+The left plot in Fig. \ref{fig:CRI} shows the unconditional mean against the CRI.
 There is evidence of a positive relationship between the public interest in climate-related topics and the actual level of climatic risk.
-Otherwise said, the lower the CRI level, the larger the Google search volumes are (see dashed lines).
-For example India has high risk (CRI equal to 7) and very high long-run level of public attention.
+The lower the CRI level, the larger the Google search volumes are (see dashed lines).
+For example, India has a high risk (CRI equal to 7) and a very high long-run level of public attention.

 The right plot reports the coefficient of variation against the CRI for all countries in the ``Climate Change" (blue) and ``Global Warming" (red) datasets.
 The dashed lines represent linear regressions estimated on the data.
-There is evidence of a negative relationship between dispersion of the public concern and climatic risk; that is, in countries with more significant risk levels, the Google search volumes are less over-dispersed.
+There is evidence of a negative relationship between the dispersion of public concern and climatic risk; in countries with more significant risk levels, the Google search volumes are less over--dispersed.